 It's the mountains to the west of Palm Springs that let you know it's winter.
 While you may read about rainstorms happening in LA, the mountains block most of the moisture from reaching the desert.
 But the winter storms produce dramatic scenes for desert floor dwellers, as the clouds swirl around and through the mountains, dropping rain and, at the higher elevations, snow.
 After the storms, the peaks are covered in white, creating a beautiful contrast between the mountains and the palms and lush gardens below.

-You’ll be warm outside if you’re in the sun, but in a shady canyon or when the sun goes behind the mountains, you may need a jacket.
-Due to Palm Springs' desert climate, nights can be cooler than on the coast, as the desert air doesn’t retain heat.
-If you’re considering a trip up the Tram, expect cold temperatures and snow.
+You’ll be warm outside if you're in the sun, but in a shady canyon or when the sun goes behind the mountains, you may need a jacket.
+Due to Palm Springs' desert climate, nights can be cooler than on the coast, as the desert air doesn't retain heat.
+If you're considering a trip up the Tram, expect cold temperatures and snow.
 You might also get a bit cold or see snow if you visit Joshua Tree National Park, as it's at a higher elevation than Palm Springs and the rest of the Coachella Valley.

 In winter the snow birds arrive, and "the season" opens with popular events, such as the Palm Springs International Film Festival and Modernism Week.

 Spring starts early in Palm Springs.
 While folks back east are still shoveling snow, temperatures rise, with averages from the 50s to 90° F (11 – 34°C), and wildflowers come out.
 This is "the height of the season" in the desert – the most popular time for visitors.
 This is when many of the major annual events take place, such as the Coachella Music Festival, the White Party and Dinah Shore weekend.
 It's a time when you need dinner reservations, and some of the hiking trails are busy.